 Hearing & Balance

 If your hearing isn’t as sharp as it used to be, or if your balance seems off, perhaps it’s time you got checked out.
-Often, hearing and balance problems can be traced to an inner ear issue.
+Often, hearing loss and balance problems can be traced to an inner ear issue.
 At Georgetown ENT, our caring and knowledgeable healthcare providers diagnose and treat adults and children for all manner of hearing or balance issues related to the inner ear.

 Among the conditions we treat that affect your hearing and balance are ear infections, tinnitus (ringing in the ears), dizziness, and hearing loss.
 We also commonly perform the quick and painless in-office repositioning procedure for patients with dizziness caused by benign paroxysmal positional vertigo or BPPV.